RaadAldakhil/Udacity-Data-Engineering-Nanodegree-Capstone-Project/README.md

 # Capstone Project
 This porject aims to study which US cities are most popular for immigration.
 Providing data on demographics on the arrivals, such as gender, visa types, median ages, etc. As well as providing data on the climates of different cities to study any corelation between temperature and rate of immigrations.
-And airport data to identify trends in which airlines are most used and departure destinations.Spark was used for the ETL pipeline and data stored in parquet for analysis.
+And airport data to identify trends in which airlines are most used and departure destinations.As the most recent immigration data is from 2016 while temperature stops at 2013, temperature was reduced to only use averages from 2013 for the most recent data.
+Spark was used for the ETL pipeline and data stored in parquet for analysis.

 ## Data Sources
 ### I94 Immigration Data: